November 12, 2021

 Elearning platform EdApp is equipped with flexible and adaptive learning tools that make it easy for training managers to shift to online training, even without any technical experience or expertise.
 For starters, it has a template-driven authoring tool, which has a user-friendly drag-and-drop function.
 If you’re short on time and don’t have many resources available on your end, you can also import and edit corporate compliance training courses from the content library for free.

-Yet another bonus feature, this online training platform is also built with an advanced analytics suite that can help you track the learning progress of your employees.
+Yet another bonus feature, this online training platform is also built with an advanced analytics suite and recordkeeping that can help you track the learning progress of your employees.
 You can monitor how many people have unlocked and completed their mandatory compliance training, as well as determine how often they are revisiting their courses.

 Another way to make your compliance training more engaging is to apply a microlearning strategy.
 Whether you like it or not, employees no longer find long modules, PDFs, and static PowerPoint slides appealing or useful in their work.
 Living in a fast-paced world, modern learners have now become more receptive to learning if it’s presented in short bursts.
 This is primarily because this technique won’t clutter their heads with too much content in just one sitting.
 Microlearning also relieves the stress of juggling too many responsibilities, as learners can complete their mandatory training in minutes rather than days or weeks.